arconnectio/ArConnect/.github/README.md

 ### `signature(data, options): Promise<string>`

-Get the signature for data array.
+Get the signature for a data array.

 - `data`: `Uint8Array` data to get the signature for
 - `options`: Signature options